Admitted Student is 2003 Presidential Scholar

 "These young Americans are proof of what students can achieve when met with high academic standards, challenging expectations, and high-quality teaching," Paige said.
 "They have excelled in their classes and extracurricular activities, shown leadership and character, and contributed to their communities.
 These scholars are examples to us all of the great potential that lies within our children and our schools."

 A 32-member Commission on Presidential Scholars made the final selection from a field of over 2,600 candidates.
-Appointed by the president, the commission is comprised of leaders in education, medicine, law, social services, business and government.
+Appointed by the president, the commission is composed of leaders in education, medicine, law, social services, business and government.

 The 2003 Scholars represent the 39th class of Presidential Scholars and join more than 4,800 past honorees.
 The scholars were selected on the basis of broad academic achievement, including SAT or ACT scores, essays and transcripts, as well as evidence of leadership, community service and commitment to high ideals.